Finding Help

 There are two methods for local storage of the documentation in Adobe PDF format.

 • Automatically download the latest PDF file from within the program by selecting >Tools >Download Latest N1MM Logger pdf manual.
-This method will automatically locate the file on the website.
-Save the file to your Documents/N1MM Logger+/SupportFiles folder.
+This method will automatically locate the file on the website and save the file to the SupportFiles subfolder in your N1MM+ user files folder.

 • Manually download the latest PDF file from the website by selecting >Download >Documentation Download(PDF).
-With this method, you may save the file to any location, but the recommended directory would be your Documents/N1MM Logger+/SupportFiles folder.
+With this method, you may save the file to any location, but the recommended directory would be the SupportFiles subfolder in the N1MM+ user files folder.

 Opening the PDF Manual from within N1MM+

-When you download the n1mmplus.pdf file to your Ddocuments/N1MM Logger+/SupportFiles directory – using either of the methods described above – that file can now be easily opened from within the program by selecting >Help >N1MM Logger Manual.
+When you download the n1mmplus.pdf file to your SupportFiles subfolder – using either of the methods described above – that file can now be easily opened from within the program by selecting >Help >N1MM Logger Manual.

 N1MM Logger Discussion Forum